muety/mailwhale/README.md

 * **Mail Templates:** Users will be able to create complex (HTML) templates or presets for their mails, which can then be referenced in send requests.
+* **Web UI:** A nice-looking web UI will make client- and template management easier.
-* **Bound handling:** Ultimately, we want to offer the ability to plug an IMAP server in addition, to get notified about bounced / undelivered mails.
+* **Bounce handling:** Ultimately, we want to offer the ability to plug an IMAP server in addition, to get notified about bounced / undelivered mails.
 * **Statistics:** There will be basic statistics about when which client has sent how many mails, how many were successful or were bounced, etc.
-* **Web UI:** A nice-looking web UI will make client- and template management easier.
 * **Client libraries:** To make the developer experience even smoother, client SDKs for different programming languages will we added some time.
 * **Minor enhancements:** IPv6- and TLS support, API documentation, ...